shaoqin2/Group3TeamProject/README.md

 This is the documentation for the word picking game.
 The backend keep track of all the geological words and user information

-# The server have been shutdown after the presentation, RIP server, I will miss you!
+# The server will shutdown on Janurary 1st, RIP server, I will miss you!
 # API reference

 45.55.248.135